Category: All posts

-Google was founded more than 25 years ago, and its inception has set high standards for search engines.
+Google was founded more than 25 years ago and has set high standards for search engines.
 In the early days, search engines were heavily dependent on keyword searching, but as time passed, the algorithms became more powerful to understand the context behind the words.

-In this article, we will combine keyword and semantic search to achieve better search results.
+In this article, we'll combine keyword and semantic search to achieve better search results.
 Keyword search matches words directly or to synonyms, while semantic search seeks to match the meaning behind the words in the query.
-We will leverage Cohere and pgvector to implement hybrid search on PostgreSQL and see how they make our work easier.
+We'll leverage Cohere and pgvector to implement hybrid search on PostgreSQL and see how they make our work easier.

 Hybrid search merges different search methods to enhance result quality.
 This article focuses on keyword and semantic search to create a hybrid search engine that combines the best of both worlds.
 Here are the benefits:

 This section will implement a hybrid search engine leveraging Cohere and pgvector on Timescale Cloud.
-Before that, we will build an overall understanding of the architecture and concepts required.
+Before that, let's build an overall understanding of the architecture and concepts required.
 Here’s the schematic diagram:

 The architecture comprises five steps: